qtalr/qtalr-r/README.md

 > [!NOTE]
 > I highly recommend installing packages with {pak} instead of the default `install.packages()` function.
 This will ensure that when packages are installed, any system dependencies are also installed.

-## Extending images

-Other images that extend this image include:

-- francojc/qtalr-rstudio\
-  Includes RStudio.
-- francojc/qtalr-vscode (coming soon)
-- francojc/qtalr-neovim (coming soon)

-You can of course extend this image to create your own custom image.